 Hackney parks newsletter

-If you are interested in being informed of what's happening in Hackney's parks, sign up to our monthly newsletter by emailing firstname.lastname@example.org
+If you'd like to stay up to date with what's happening in Hackney's parks, sign up to our monthly newsletter by emailing firstname.lastname@example.org.